MAXIMIZE YOUR REVENUE / AD REVENUE

 These benefits make digital advertising a great place for marketers to spend their money.
 When deciding how to maneuver during economic shifts, digital advertising tends to remain at the forefront but sees some volatility.

-Brands base digital advertising spending on quarters & fiscal years
+Brands base digital advertising spending on quarters and fiscal years

 At the beginning of each quarter, advertisers reset budgets and allocate funds for the rest of the quarter.
 And generally, at the end of each quarter (and especially as we approach the holidays at the end of the year), advertisers are eager to spend the remainder of their budget, so RPMs increase.